By: Team SE-EDU Since: Jun 2016 Licence: MIT

 3.7.
 Sort Mechanism

-.
+Sort mechanism operates by sorting the internalList in UniquePersonList.
 This command allows the user to sort the list in alphebitacal orders.

-Sort command will inherit from commands
+Sort command will inherit from commands.

-Following is the sequence diagram of sort
+Following is the sequence diagram of sort command.

-Figure 3.7.1 : Sequence diagram of sort
+Figure 3.7.1 : Sequence diagram of sort command

-@Override public int compareTo(Place otherPlace) { int toUpdate = this.name.toString().toUpperCase().compareTo((otherPlace.name.toString().toUpperCase())); return toUpdate; }
+public int compareTo(Place otherPlace) {

-method.
-This method converts the names of the Places to CAPITAL LETTERS
+The code above shows the implementation of compareTo method.
+This method converts the names of the Places to CAPITAL LETTERS,

 which allows us to compare easily.
 After the end of the comparison it will return the most updated list of places to display.